Jxtopher/experimentations/statistics-on-languages/README.md

 | Distance hamming (s1 et s2.4 =6)   |      1  |       1 |       1         |        1         |        1         |        1         |

+We consider the space character having the same value as the other characters.
+For example 2, the chosen hamming distance is the minimum calculate among all the possibilities, that is to say 3.

 <p align="center">